 The program is divided into three levels.
-Levels 1 and 2 are each four days and are held in 14 different locations around North America and overseas each year.
-The Level 3 certification program is a nine-month program with two 6-day residential sessions as part of a practicum that students can complete mostly from home, although travel to a Midterm Workshop and weekly telephone coaching sessions with a Mentor are required.
+Level 1 is four days, Level 2 is five days, and both are held in several locations around North America each year.
+The Level 3 certification program is a nine-month program with two 6-day residential sessions as part of a practicum that students can complete mostly from home; weekly telephone coaching sessions with a Mentor are required.
 Most students complete all three levels within one calendar year, and some take as long as three years.
 Depending on the Certification Program chosen, additional courses may be required in addition to the 3 Levels.

 6. What is covered in the training and what teaching methods are used?

 The program is primarily experiential and based on the belief that we learn best by engaging action and sometimes making mistakes along the way.
 Essentials of the Phoenix Rising method are taught during Level 1 and 2.
 Students learn assisted postures, proper body mechanics, the metaphysical aspects of body psychology, dialogue techniques, breathing techniques, integration techniques, elements of professional practice, and contraindications and variations for working with specific clients.

 In Level 3 the work is fine-tuned and deepened.
 Students receive one-to-one coaching from a personal Mentor.
 The personal as well as the professional development of the student is a fundamental part of the entire program.

 7. Who are the clients and what can students expect after graduation?

 Phoenix Rising offers a reliable, safe, body-oriented process for personal transformation to those wishing to live their lives more fully.
 Phoenix Rising Yoga Therapists enjoy a life of empowering others while continuing their own growth.
 Anyone can benefit from this work.
 Our graduates work in many different settings.
 Some have their own private practice working in collaboration with other health care professionals from the medical and psychotherapy professions, and educational and social support organizations.
 Many graduates combine their Phoenix Rising practice with teaching yoga.
 Others create a full Phoenix Rising practice and make it their sole profession.
 One graduate, in his first year of practice reported earning $50,000 from Phoenix Rising Yoga Therapy sessions alone.

 8. Can I get college credit and/or CEU’s?